-Guidance note from our historic sex abuse defence lawyers regarding defending allegations of sexual abuse in the UK.
+Guidance note from our historic sex abuse defence lawyers regarding defending historic sex abuse allegations in the UK.
 Need urgent advice?
 Contact our specialist historic sex offences defence solicitor Stuart Sutton on 07798 753 720.

 In the criminal justice system in the UK, historic sexual abuse cases can be the most difficult.
 For both the accused and the complainant, as well as their families, the experience is distressing and can have life-changing consequences.
 Historic sexual abuse cases are also challenging for the courts and juries tasked with analysing and assessing the evidence, which is usually scant and comes down to the memories of the complainant and the accused.

-As the potential for miscarriages of justice is high in historic abuse cases, the right to a fair trial has particular significance.
-Unfounded allegations must be robustly defended, with considerable attention given to the accuracy and veracity of evidence and how a case is presented.
+As the potential for miscarriages of justice is high in historical sex abuse cases, the right to a fair trial has particular significance.
+Unfounded sexual allegations must be robustly defended, with considerable attention given to the accuracy and veracity of evidence and how a case is presented.

 “Thank you very much for the superb help you gave me throughout one of the most difficult periods I have had to deal with.
 I know how busy you were, so I really appreciated the time and effort you spent with me.
 The support from yourself was the only thing keeping me sane and feeling upbeat, and, as you know, I had a very hard time understanding and remembering the concepts you were installing into my mind before the court case, but in hindsight, these were superb grounding processes that made me feel at ease.”